vuw-research-computing/raapoi-docs/docs/usersub/vscode.md

 ## VSCode

 !!!
 Tip
-    Windows users are recommended to use [`Git Bash`](https://git-scm.com/downloads) for the following instructions to work.
+    Windows users are recommended to use [`Git Bash`](https://git-scm.com/downloads) or Windows Terminal (Powershell) for the following instructions to work.

+Running VSCode on the login node is not allowed.
+It should always be run on a compute node using the instructions below.

 The instructions below should let users run their VSCode session on a compute node.

 Pre-requisite installations: